 One problem: when you break down and/or run into technical issues (which happens when renting scooters in this part of the world), you can get stuck and may have to hoof it to find a solution to your problem.
 That’s what happened to me on my second-day riding.

-Safety note: Much of SE Asia can be a treacherous place to learn to ride a scooter, and Bali is definitely up there as one of the more dangerous places to start.
+Much of SE Asia can be a treacherous place to learn to ride a scooter, and Bali is definitely one of the more dangerous places to start.
 There are lanes, yes, but bikes and cars veer in and out of them at will and pass on both the left and the right.

 Sounds like strange advice, but riding here is like second nature to most people and they will anticipate what you’re going to do, so being timid and failing to go when you need to can be a painful mistake.